gonzalojaimovitch/think-big-teach-small/README.md

 ### MagicHaskeller

 MagicHaskeller must be previously [installed](http://nautilus.cs.miyazaki-u.ac.jp/~skata/MagicHaskeller.html).
 To run the experiment, execute the [Python script](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/MH%20Experiments/script.py).
 The returned functions will be written in the corresponding file depending on the path provided in the script.
-From the list of functions (you can find them outputs in this [folder](https://github.com/gonzalojaimovitch/think-big-teach-small/tree/main/MH%20Experiments/MHOutputs)), we take the first function from the top of the list and use it as a solution, querying the test examples using Haskell.
+From the list of functions (you can find the outputs in this [folder](https://github.com/gonzalojaimovitch/think-big-teach-small/tree/main/MH%20Experiments/MHOutputs)), we take the first function from the top of the list and use it as a solution, querying the test examples using Haskell.
 The summary of the results can be found in [MHResults.txt](https://github.com/gonzalojaimovitch/think-big-teach-small/blob/main/MH%20Experiments/MHResults.txt).

 ### Louise